Investment Visa in Thailand: How to obtain the LTR Visa under the Wealthy Global Citizen category

 What legal framework governs Thailand’s Investment Visa program and the prestigious LTR Visa scheme?

 Thailand’s Immigration Act B.E.
 2522 and supplementary ministerial regulations established the Long-Term Resident Visa, a strategic 10-year residency visa attracting high-worth foreign executives, entrepreneurs, and retirees.
-Administered through the Board of Investment’s One Start One Stop division, this type of Investment Visa in Thailand exemplifies the country’s ambitions to cultivate prosperous global partnerships, recruit exceptional expertise, and strengthen Bangkok’s position as Southeast Asia’s preeminent commercial crossroads.
+With eligibility assessed through the Board of Investment’s One Start One Stop division — while the visa itself is issued by the Immigration Bureau — this type of Investment Visa in Thailand exemplifies the country’s ambitions to cultivate prosperous global partnerships, recruit exceptional expertise, and strengthen Bangkok’s position as Southeast Asia’s preeminent commercial crossroads.
 Applicants demonstrating exceptional net worth and substantive Thai investments may qualify for the distinguished “Wealthy Global Citizen” class within the LTR Visa.

-This legal framework enables the BOI to assess applicants’ eligibility for the Investment Visa in Thailand, endorse successful applications, and coordinate with the Immigration Bureau and the Revenue Department for visa issuance and tax-related privileges.
-For individuals possessing significant global assets and who have invested in Thailand, the “Wealthy Global Citizen” category within the LTR Visa scheme presents itself as one of the most compelling options.
+This legal framework enables the BOI to assess applicants’ eligibility for the Investment Visa in Thailand, endorse qualified applications, and coordinate with the Immigration Bureau and the Revenue Department for visa issuance and tax-related privileges.
+For individuals possessing significant global assets and who have invested in Thailand, the “Wealthy Global Citizen” category within the LTR scheme stands as one of the most compelling options.

 Table of Contents

-What is the Investment Visa in Thailand, and what LTR Visa categories does it include?
+What is the Investment Visa in Thailand (LTR Wealthy Global Citizen category), and what LTR Visa categories does it include?

 Definition and Categories of the LTR Visa